 Take a look at this submission from Rick.
-A great example of free practice drills for little league baseball that will show immediate results!
+A great example of practice drills for little league baseball that will show immediate results!

 Quick feet and alignment drill for catchers throwing to second base.

 To begin, have your catcher line up straddling a foul line by first or third base, facing the outfield wall.

 Have each of them practice their jump pivot footwork and throwing motions down the foul line.
 This can also be done indoors along a painted line or a seam in the carpet.